Stocks hold relatively steady after worst rout in two months - KESQ

 It will release the minutes from its last policy meeting in the afternoon, which could cause more swings for markets.

 Its next move on rates will be next month.
-Traders see a roughly three-in-four chance that the Fed will raise rates by 0.25 points, according to CME Group.
-They see a 24% chance of a hike of 0.50 points.
-A month ago, traders had some bets that the Fed could hold rates steady in March.
+Traders see a nearly four-in-five chance that the Fed will raise rates by 0.25 points, according to CME Group.
+They see a 21% chance of a hike of 0.50 points.
+A month ago, traders had a similar amount of bets saying the Fed wouldn’t raise rates at all in March.

+A relatively lackluster earnings reporting season for big U.S. companies is winding down, and some of Wednesday’s biggest losers dropped despite reporting better results for the latest quarter than expected.
+That’s because investors have been putting more emphasis on what companies say about their upcoming results, with worries high about rising costs and high inflation eating into profits.

+Charles River Laboratories dropped 12.9% despite topping forecasts for the latest quarter.
+It said it received a U.S. Justice Department subpoena related to shipments of non-human primates that the company received from its supplier in Cambodia.
+The company said it voluntarily suspended such shipments, which pushed it to cut its forecast for revenue this upcoming year.

+Keysight Technologies tumbled 14.3% for the largest loss in the S&P 500 despite also reporting stronger profit and revenue for the latest quarter than expected.
+Analysts pointed to its reporting of softer orders than forecast.

-Diamondback Energy jumped 4.2% for one of the biggest gains on Wall Street after it reported a stronger profit for its latest quarter than analysts expected.
+On the winning side was Diamondback Energy, which rose 1.7% after it reported a stronger profit for its latest quarter than analysts expected.

-Big tech and high-growth stocks also were steadying themselves as falling Treasury yields lessened the pressure on the market.
-They’ve been hit hard this month because they’re seen as some of the most vulnerable to higher interest rates.

-Amazon rose 2.1% and was the strongest single force lifting the S&P 500.
-Nvidia rose 1.7% ahead of its earnings report, which will arrive after trading closes for the day.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.